Jubail and Yanbu Industrial Cities

 In 1436H (2015), a Royal Decree was issued to assign management and operation of the Jazan Economic City to the Royal Commission for Jubail and Yanbu, being the fourth economic and industrial city to become under the management and operation of the Royal Commission for Jubail and Yanbu which confirms the major successes of the Royal Commission through its unique experience over more than forty years .

-Jazan Economic City is located on the coast of the Red Sea 66 kilometers north of Jazan city.
+Jazan City for Primary and Downstream Industries is located on the coast of the Red Sea 66 kilometers north of Jazan city.
 It has an area of about 103 million square meters.
 It has a strategic location due to its proximity to the international shipping routes in the Red Sea and to the horn of Africa, the availability of raw materials, and the proximity to the new international airport, Jazan oil refinery and the planned railway.

 The city targets heavy extensive energy Industries, petrochemicals, bio-energy supplies, mining industries and downstream industries in accordance with the relative advantages of the Jazan area.
 The crude oil refinery in Jizan will reduce the transportation of products from the current refining areas to Jazan which improves the refined products transportation network in the Kingdom.